shadows-of-the-light/sky-cotl-tooling/README.md

   - Inlay hints (new line, some icons, etc.)
   - Text alignment for easier language editing
   - Outline view for easier navigation
+  - Extra features when editing in the localization folder
+    - Autocomplete keys from the base language
+    - Errors for invalid keys (keys that are not in the base language)
+    - Showing all translations on hover
+    - Warnings for missing translations
 - Start the game quickly from Visual Studio Code (only works if you have the game installed on Steam)

 ## What people CAN'T do with this extension